Here are the people Trump has picked for key positions so far

 HOMELAND SECURITY SECRETARY: Kristi Noem

-Noem is a well-known conservative used her two terms leading South Dakota to vault to a prominent position in Republican politics.
+Noem is a well-known conservative who used her two terms as South Dakota’s governor to vault to a prominent position in Republican politics.

 During the COVID-19 pandemic, Noem did not order restrictions that other states had issued and instead declared her state “open for business.”
 Trump held a fireworks rally at Mount Rushmore in July 2020 in one of the first large gatherings of the pandemic.